SuperUserockx/InternShipSubmission/README.md

 ## Video Demonstration

-### Click on the images to view in a higher resolution
+### Click on the gif to view in a higher resolution

 [![Click to view at higher resolution](https://github.com/SuperUserockx/InternshipSubmission/blob/main/md.content/floor-stack.gif)](https://youtu.be/g6xbX5fjv0U)